EddieHubCommunity/open-source-practice/README.md

 **Note** **This repository is _not_ included in the Hacktoberfest event, as it is for practice only!**

 We have other [repositories](https://github.com/orgs/EddieHubCommunity/repositories) in the organization that you can contribute to.
-If you would like to join our GitHub organisation, raise an [issue](https://github.com/EddieHubCommunity/support/issues/new?assignees=&labels=invite+me+to+the+organisation&template=invitation.yml&title=Please+invite+me+to+the+GitHub+Community+Organization) on this repo EddieHubCommunity-Support and you can also join the EddieHub [Discord](http://discord.eddiehub.org/) channel
+If you would like to join our GitHub organization, raise an [issue](https://github.com/EddieHubCommunity/support/issues/new?assignees=&labels=invite+me+to+the+organisation&template=invitation.yml&title=Please+invite+me+to+the+GitHub+Community+Organization) on this repo EddieHubCommunity-Support and you can also join the EddieHub [Discord](http://discord.eddiehub.org/) channel

 ---